casper-network/docs-archive/dapp-dev-guide/multi-sig/testing.rst

 Testing your Client
 ===================

-You will now test your client using `nctl <https://github.com/CasperLabs/casper-node/tree/master/utils/nctl>`_ and `Clarity <https://github.com/CasperLabs/clarity>`_.
-Clarity will run against your local nctl network and will help you interact with your local blockchain.
+You will now test your client using `nctl <https://github.com/CasperLabs/casper-node/tree/master/utils/nctl>`_, and you will interact with your local blockchain.

 Prerequisites
 ^^^^^^^^^^^^^